 In Albany his mother tried to nurse his father back to health, but without success; his father died when Joseph was nine.

 Joseph did not enjoy school in Galway, and when he was 13 he moved back to his mother’s home in Albany.
-He began an apprenticeship to a watchmaker there.
+He began an apprenticeship to a watchmaker.
 Albany’s economy was in poor shape though, and after two years the watchmaker closed his business.

 The young boy and his mother scraped a living; his mother took in boarders, and Joseph began to take an interest in the theater, hoping that one day he would become a great actor.